-As the formal restructuring process has been completed, these consolidated financial statements have been prepared on a going concern basis.
+The consolidated financial statements have been prepared on a going concern basis.

 The consolidated financial statements are prepared under the historical cost convention modified to include the measurement at fair value of available for sale investments, investment properties and advance for investment properties.